IT DOESN’T TAKE A PH.D….

 As best I can tell, their health precautions are not much different from the US.
 One difference I have heard is that people over 70 are NOT allowed to leave their homes.
 Another is that some states have banned travel between states (that’s not so bad because there are only 7 states in an area the size of the USA sine Alaska).

 South Korea has had few new cases for the past 30 days.
-Australia is flattening, as we showed.
+Australia is flattening the curve, as we showed.
 If it continues to flatten, Australia will stay in the “low-case” group of Japan, S Korea, Singapore, Taiwan, and Hong-Kong (the last two countries not shown in this figure).

 What differentiates the “low-case” group of countries?
 It’s not an especially low population because S. Korea has 51 million people and Japan has 127 million.
 The answer must be in how they managed the pandemic.
 I know that Australia have done a lot more tests per capita than the US has done, and so has S. Korea, and I suspect that’s also true of the other “low-case” countries.
 Its kinda obvious, but the higher the fraction of people tested, the greater knowledge you have of where the virus is breaking out plus more time to address and mitigate the breakouts.
 The US dropped the ball on this one, despite well-founded warnings by Bill Gates 10 years ago.